 - Do you realize that couples and groups traveling together often isolate themselves from meeting the locals and other travellers by always sitting together in restaurants and other venues, and always talking amongst themselves as they move through sites?
-Traveling alone means you are free to meet and interact with other travellers and locals (on your terms).
+Traveling alone means you are free to meet and interact with other travellers and locals (but on your terms).

 - Solo Frontier – helping fledgling travellers engage with their world.

 - Solo Travel, Just Go! – Adventures With Sarah, a guidebook researcher

 - Magical Places by Ellen McDonough – an excellent resource for both male and female solo travellers

 - Smart solo travel tips is written for the woman traveling solo, but most of the good ideas also apply to men who are traveling solo.

 - The Shooting Star – Just a girl who travels…alone, for the last four years.

 - 6 things you learn when travelling alone (French) – there are benefits to traveling alone.